-An application was duly made by the proprietors of this centre for continued registration on 4th August 2015.
-This announced inspection took place on the 25th of August 2015 over a three day period and this report is based on a range of inspection techniques including:
+An application was duly made by the proprietors of this centre for continued registration on March 2016.
+This announced inspection took place on 26th April 2016 over a two day period and this report is based on a range of inspection techniques including:

-- An examination of the centre's application for registration. - An examination of pre-inspection questionnaire and related documentation completed by the Manager. - An examination of the questionnaires completed by: - a) Seven of the care staff - b) Three young people residing in the centre - c) The social worker(s) with responsibility for young person/people residing in the centre. - d) Other professionals e.g. General Practitioner's and therapists. - An examination of the most recent report from the Monitoring Officer - An inspection of the premises and grounds using an audit checklist devised by the Health and Safety and Fire and Safety officers of the former HSE. - An examination of the centre's files and recording process. - Interviews with relevant persons that were deemed by the inspection team as to having a bona fide interest in the operation of the centre including but not exclusively - a) The centre management - b) Four staff members - c) Two young - d) The Monitoring Officer - e) Therapist
+- An examination of the centre's application for registration - An examination of pre-inspection questionnaire and related documentation completed by the manager. - An examination of the questionnaires completed by: - a) The care staff - b) The two social worker(s) with responsibility for young person/people residing in the centre. - c) Other professionals e.g. General Practitioner's and therapists. - An examination of the most recent report from the Monitoring Officer - An inspection of the premises and grounds using an audit checklist devised by the Health and Safety and Fire and Safety officers of the former HSE. - An examination of the centre's files and recording process. - Interviews with relevant persons that were deemed by the inspection team as to having a bona fide interest in the operation of the centre including but not exclusively: - a) The centre management - b) Deputy Manager - c) Four staff members - d) Two social workers - e) One guardian ad litem - f) one young person - g) The Monitoring Officer - h) Therapist